-When a shipping paper describes both hazardous and nonhazardous products, the hazardous materials must be listed in one of the following ways:
+If a shipping paper describes both hazardous and non-hazardous products, the hazardous materials will be either:

-- Described first. - Printed in a contrasting color on the original, or highlighted on a copy. - Identified by an "X" placed before the shipping name in a column captioned "HM".
+- Described first.

+- Highlighted in a contrasting color.

+- Identified by an "X" placed before the shipping name in a column captioned "HM".
 The letters "RQ" may be used instead of "X" if a reportable quantity is present in one package.